SkyReal/SkrExtensionSample/README.md

 1. Delete following sample project in `\src\Plugins`:
 	* `SampleSkrExtension`
 	* `SkrCat_RightMenuExtension`
+	* `SkrCat_RightMenuExtension`
 2. Open `\src\Playground.uproject` with Unreal editor and create as many plugins as needed.
 	* Go to `edit\plugins`
 	* On the top left corner, click `+ Add`
 	* Select `Content Only` and specify Author, Description and Plugin Name (this information will be required in following steps)
 	* Click on `Create Plugin`
 3. Edit file `Variables.json` in the root folder
 	* In the array field `ExtensionsPlugins`, add an entry foreach plugin created before with the name of the plugin.
 	* In the array field `SkyRealPluginsToIgnore`, add every SkyRealVR plugin names not required for your project (fewer there are plugin, faster the compilation is).
 	* In the string field `InstallerName`, specify the name of the installer of your plugins pack that will appear in windows program list .
 	* In the string field `ProductUpgradeCode`, generate a unique Guid that will be used to manage auto-uninstall when upgrading plugin.
+	* In the array field `hooks`, clean all entries (see Hooks chapter bellow for more informations)
+4. Delete the directory `ressources\hooks` (see Hooks chapter bellow for more informations)

 # Build installers